 It is a diet based on the traditional foods that are consumed in countries like Greece, Italy, and Spain.
 This way of eating has been shown to reduce the risk of heart disease, stroke, and cancer.

-Additionally, following a Mediterranean diet has been linked with a longer life expectancy.
+Additionally, following this diet has been linked with a longer life expectancy.
 So, if you’re looking to improve your health and longevity, read on for a crash course on the Mediterranean diet.

 The Mediterranean diet is a pattern of eating that is traditional in the countries that surround the Mediterranean Sea.
 This way of eating includes mostly vegetables, fruits, nuts, beans, cereals, olive oil and fish. moderate amounts of dairy, poultry and red meat are also eaten.